rinderhackzilla/scrobbld-app/README.md

 - On app start, desktop checks for updates and only notifies when a newer version exists.
 - Manual check is available in Settings.
-- If you see `GitHub API returned 404`, no published release is available yet for the configured repo endpoint.

 ## Data and reset behavior